TAMS-Group/chordophones/README.md

 # chordophones
 ROS/Gazebo models of fretted stringed instruments.

-##chordophones
+This ROS package provides

-ROS/Gazebo object models of a few fretted stringed music instruments:
+URDF/Gazebo object models of a few fretted stringed music instruments:
 (electric) bass, guitar, ukule, pipa.
 We plan to use these models as affordance-rich demo objects for grasp and manipulation planning and learning, both in simulation and on our real robots.